La Vanlife en Hiver : 6 Défis à Surmonter - Vanlife-Store

 But it’s a real plus!

-If the price doesn't bother you, go for it!
+If price is not an issue, go for it!
 It avoids complicated situations and saves you time.

-The choice between FWD (front-wheel drive) and RWD (rear-wheel drive) depends on the van's weight.
+The choice between FWD (front-wheel drive) and RWD (rear-wheel drive) depends on the weight of the van.
 For converted vans, where the weight is often at the rear, RWD offers more traction.
-We strongly prefer RWD, especially for climbing slopes with weight concentrated on the rear axle.
+We strongly prefer RWD, especially for climbing slopes with the weight concentrated on the rear axle.

-That said, don't overdo it by adding too much weight at the rear, or you risk experiencing "steer drifting" (meaning the front wheels won't have enough traction to turn left or right)...
+That said, don’t overdo it by adding too much weight at the rear, or you risk encountering a "steer drifting" phenomenon (meaning the front wheels won’t have enough traction to turn left or right)…

 Are winter tires essential in winter?
 Yes, absolutely!